I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 The F-50 was a beautiful guitar

 Though I wrote enthusiastically about the F-50 when I published my review, I’d since become somewhat disaffected by the guitar.
 I’d written about the guitar’s playability and how I struggled with it, and finally took it to my local shop for a set-up.
 I was initially pleased with the set-up, but in time came to the conclusion that the guitar was just too difficult to play.
-When compared to my Martin 1937 Authentic and my Santa Cruz H-13, it was just not in the same league of playability, so I was playing it less and less, mostly because it was too difficult to fret the strings.
-Perhaps it was the long scale length but mostly likely the string action.
+When compared to my Martin 1937 Authentic and my Santa Cruz H-13, it was just not in the same league of playability.
+Consequently, I was playing it less and less, mostly because it was too difficult to fret the strings.
+Perhaps it was the long scale length, but more likely the string action.

 Casino Guitars in Southern Pines, NC